 - In "Sparkle Matter Matters", Puppycorn trips and gets his horn in Unikitty's eye.
 It causes her to go "angry kitty" and start producing angry sparkle matter instead of sad sparkle matter.
-This scene was actually censored in the UK release of the episode.
+This scene is censored in the UK release of the episode.

 - Master Frown, while stuck inside a snowman, gets a carrot lodged into his eye in "No Day Like Snow Day".